Beyond Euclidean Summaries: Online Change Point Detection for Distribution-Valued Data: Numerical Experiments

 \textbf{1.
 Abnormal Cell Detection } We apply our framework to the detection of Acute Myeloid Leukemia (AML) using the FlowCAP-II dataset~\citep{aghaeepour2013critical}.
 Flow cytometry data is naturally distribution-valued: each patient sample consists of thousands of single cells, where each cell is a vector of multidimensional fluorescence markers.
 We model these patient samples as a distribution-valued stream in $\mathcal{P}_2(\mathbb{R}^7)$.
 The objective is to detect AML-positive subjects.
 We calibrate the detector on a reference set of healthy samples and monitor a test stream containing injected AML-positive patients (see Appendix~\ref{app:aml_details}).

-\textbf{Results:} As shown in Fig.~\ref{fig:real:tradeoff}, \algoname\ achieves the highest F1-score ($\approx 0.75$) and fast detection ($\mathrm{ARL}_1 \approx 1$).
-This indicates that our geometric-aware statistic successfully captures the intrinsic shape of the leukemic shift.
+\textbf{Results:} Figure~\ref{fig:real:tradeoff} reports F1 (left) and detection delay $\mathrm{ARL}_1$ (right) versus $\mathrm{ARL}_0$. \algoname\ attains the highest F1 ($\approx 0.75$) with near-immediate detection ($\mathrm{ARL}_1 \approx 1$) and near-perfect precision ($\approx 0.99$), indicating that our geometric-aware statistic captures the intrinsic shape of the leukemic shift.
+NEWMA's kernel statistic produces broader alarms (precision $\approx 0.83$, higher recall) and matches \algoname\ on F1 at lenient $\mathrm{ARL}_0$ targets ($30\!-\!75$), but its first alarm arrives later, so \algoname\ remains the fastest detector across the full $\mathrm{ARL}_0$ range (see Appendix~\ref{app:aml_details}).
 In contrast, Hotelling's $T^2$ yields low precision ($<0.4$) because reducing distributions to simple moments discards critical sub-population structures.
-Meanwhile, Log-KDE suffers severe detection latency, confirming its struggle with high-dimensional density estimation. \paragraph{2.
+Meanwhile, Log-KDE suffers severe detection latency, confirming its struggle with high-dimensional density estimation.

+\paragraph{2.
 Public Opinion Monitoring} We analyze the semantic evolution of public discourse using the Reddit Vaccine Sentiment dataset~\citep{DVN/XJTBQM_2022, brambilla2022covid}.
-The stream consists of daily batches of user comments from January to May 2021, embedded into a 20-dimensional space via SBERT and PCA (see Appendix~\ref{app:case:reddit} for data processing details).
+The stream consists of daily batches of user comments from December 2020 to May 2021, embedded into a 20-dimensional space via SBERT and PCA (see Appendix~\ref{app:case:reddit} for data processing details).
 We focus on the critical early rollout phase, dividing the timeline into two distinct periods.
-Phase I serves as the pre-change calibration set (January 1 to February 26, 50 days), covering the relatively steady, initial rollout of Pfizer and Moderna vaccines.
-Phase II is designed to be the monitoring period (February 27 to May 5, 28 days), beginning with the Johnson \& Johnson Emergency Use Authorization.
-This window contains high-impact shock events, most notably the J\&J vaccine pause due to safety concerns and subsequent policy shifts.
+Phase I serves as the pre-change calibration set (December 2, 2020 to January 30, 2021, 50 days), preceding any major vaccine-policy disruption.
+Phase II is the monitoring period (January 31 to May 5, 2021, 50 days), spanning the Johnson \& Johnson Emergency Use Authorization and subsequent rollout events.
+This window contains high-impact shock events, most notably the J\&J vaccine pause due to safety concerns and subsequent policy shifts. \paragraph{Results:} Lacking ground truth labels for daily sentiment shifts, we evaluate performance qualitatively by correlating detection alarms with curated vaccine-policy events.
+As shown in Fig.~\ref{fig:reddit_qualitative}, \algoname\ (SPE statistic) raises five alarms over the 50-day Phase II window, two of which align with curated events (J\&J EUA issuance on Mar 2; post-J\&J-pause discourse reorganization on Apr 30), and one (May 3) precedes Biden's July-4th vaccination goal announced May 4.
+Despite the shifted calibration window, \algoname's SPE threshold changes minimally, whereas the baselines are fragile: F-CPD's and NEWMA's thresholds shift sharply and produce zero alarms; Hotelling $T^2$ alarms on $13/50$ days, mostly event-unaligned.
+This demonstrates the calibration robustness of the proposed geometric statistic on high-dimensional semantic streams.
+Further analysis (including a Google Trends proxy correlation) is in Appendix~\ref{app:case:reddit}.